melintea/upml/README.spin.md

 - you can verify multiple temporal formulas at once with TLC but only one at a time with spin
 - writing temporal formulas in TLA+ is straight; you need to ask spin for an useable translation of an LTL formula

-As an example. here is the Dekker algorithm implemented in:
+As an comparative example, here is the Dekker algorithm implemented in:
 - [Promela](https://spinroot.com/spin/Man/Manual.html)
 - [PlusCal](https://github.com/duerrfk/skp/blob/master/criticalsection5dekker/criticalsection5dekker.tla)